evereal/evereal-homepage/_products/video-capture-pro-unity-plugin.md

 <b>Features:</b>
 * Extremely easy to use
-* Capture video from any setup camera
+* Capture video from any camera
+* Capture video from screen with cursor
 * Capture video from render texture
 * Capture audio inside scene
 * Capture audio from microphone